erwin4d/research_projects/Random_Projections/Generic_RP_code/README.md

 Shows the derivations of why scaling factor can be taken out for generic random projections

-- Database Friendly Random Projections

-Binary random projections

-- Very Sparse Random Projections

-Sparse Bernoulli random projections
+- Relevant papers

-- Improved Analysis of the Subsampled Randomized Hadamard Transform
+Database Friendly Random Projections, Very Sparse Random Projections, and Improved Analysis of the Subsampled Randomized Hadamard Transform

-Subsampled Randomized Hadamard Transform projections
+They give some analysis and explanation on the types of random projections in this folder.